 We've already looked at Telecom Plus's past growth, but what income investors really want is dividend growth long into the future.

 On that front, the UK's energy, telecoms and home insurance markets are all relatively mature and stable.
 Having looked at various forecasts, the general consensus is that these markets are expected to grow broadly in line with UK population growth (about 0.2% per year) and inflation (hopefully 2% per year) for the foreseeable future.

 The company’s share of the combined UK energy, telecoms and home insurance markets is just 2%, so there is plenty of room to grow faster than the overall market for many years to come.

 ...but that core market is at risk of disruption

 Despite the mature and stable nature of Telecom Plus's core markets, the future isn't entirely rosy.

-Unfortunately, this regulation was badly thought through and, in my opinion, was driven more by short-term political considerations (showing that the government is on the side of the people versus "evil" corporations) rather than considerations of what was likely to improve the energy market (assuming it even needed improving).
+Unfortunately, this regulation was poorly thought through and, in my opinion, was driven more by short-term political considerations (showing that the government is on the side of the people versus "evil" corporations) rather than considerations of what was likely to improve the energy market (assuming it even needed improving).

 This is a good reminder that heavily regulated markets will occasionally see abrupt, unexpected and disruptive regulatory change.